williamhullender/configure-ad/README.md

 Now you can see the settings for Account Lockout Settings.

-- Account Lockout Duration is the time in minutes a account remains locked before automatically being unlocked.
+- Account Lockout Duration is the time in minutes an account remains locked before automatically being unlocked.
 - Account Lockout Threshold is the number of failed logon attempts that will trigger an account lockout.
-- Reset Account Lockout Counter After is the time after which the failed logon atempts counter is reset to 0, if there are no additional failed logon attempts.
+- Reset Account Lockout Counter After is the time after which the failed logon attempts counter is reset to 0, if there are no additional failed logon attempts.

 Double click Account lockout duration and check the box, then input "30" for 30 minutes.
 Click Apply -> OK (x2).